 Included in long-term liabilities is the current value of the interest rate swap on the 2002 Bonds.
-The liability at June 30, 2016 is \$5,521,003.
+The liability at year end was \$3,318,353.
 The interest rate swap will have zero value at maturity.
-As a hedging instrument, this liability is offset by the same amount in assets in the asset section of the statement of net position.
+As a hedging instrument, this liability is offset by the same amount in deferred outflows in the statement of net position.